MICLab-Unicamp/CONSNet/README.md

 This is an alpha version of the CONSNet presented in the paper *Convolutional Neural Networks for Skull-stripping in Brain MR Imaging using Silver Standard Masks* .
 The article is available for download here: https://www.sciencedirect.com/science/article/pii/S0933365718305177?via%3Dihub .
 If you use this code on your work, please cite the this article.

 - Lucena, Oeslle, et al. "Convolutional Neural Networks for Skull-stripping in Brain MR Imaging using Silver Standard Masks."
-Artificial Intelligence in Medicine, in pres (2019).
+Artificial Intelligence in Medicine, 2019.

 - *CC-359 Dataset* https://sites.google.com/view/calgary-campinas-dataset/home